NischeyGupta/teamproject_BBY17/README.md

 ```
  Top level of project folder:
 ├── .gitignore              # Git ignore file
+├── 404.html                # basic error page
 ├── index.html              # landing HTML file, this is what users see when you come to url
 ├── login.html              # HTML file for Logging in to the application
 ├── choose.html             # HTML file for choosing whether to browse or create an accommodation
 ├── browsePosts.html        # HTML file for browsing accommodations
 ├── createPost.html         # HTML file for creating accommodations
 ├── template.html           # HTML file for basic template of the HTML files
+├── eachAccommodation.html  # HTML file for displaying some more information about a specific accommodation
+├── saved.html              # HTML file for displaying the user's bookmarked accommodations

 └── README.md               # Read me file for basic information about the project,folders etc.